Compulsory sterilization in Canada: Ontario

 Although eugenic sterilization was never instituted in Ontario, the issue saw considerable debate concurrent with the enactment of sterilization laws in Alberta and British Columbia.
 The formation of the Eugenics Society of Canada (ESC) in 1930 sought to organize supporters of eugenics into a coherent group in order to make their lobbying of the government more effective.
 Founded in Ontario, the ESC boasted a large number of physicians in its ranks, including Clarence Hincks, one of the most devoted proponents of the Alberta Sexual Sterilization Act.
-Other notable members included the Lieutenant-Governor of Ontario, Dr. H. A. Bruce, and eminent psychiatrist Clarence B. Farrar, who had been head of the Toronto Psychiatric Hospital since 1925.
+Other notable members included the Lieutenant-Governor of Ontario, H. A. Bruce, and eminent psychiatrist Clarence B. Farrar, who had been head of the Toronto Psychiatric Hospital since 1925.
 As social traits like criminality and promiscuity began to edge off the list of heritable traits, the ESC found itself adapting its strategy to that of birth control, while maintaining a focus on economic benefit.
 It garnered considerable support, but was never able to table eugenic sterilization effectively in the political arena.
 The ESC met its end shortly after a public relations blunder in 1938, when a representative implied the ESC and the Nazi party sought to achieve similar goals through similar means.
 It is not surprising then, that when World War II broke out in 1939, the ESC lost nearly all of its support.

+Northwest Territories

+In 2019, charges were brought against Dr. Andrew Kotaska, who sterilized an Inuk woman after removing both of her fallopian tubes, despite only having her consent to remove one.
+This occurred in a hospital in Yellowknife.
+This is the first documented case of a doctor being sanctioned for compulsory sterilization in Canada.
+His actions were found "unethical" by investigators.